 What we don’t: Pricier and heavier than the f/4 version below.

 Back when only the 16-35mm f/4 was in existence, we were quite happy with the image quality provided by that lens.
-But last year, Sony added the G Master version, which for serious landscape photographers and other wide-angle professionals, is difficult to pass up.
+But Sony later added the G Master version, which for serious landscape photographers and other wide-angle professionals, is difficult to pass up.
 Simply put, this lens is stunning.
 It’s extremely sharp all the way to the corners, excellent in low light for a wide-angle zoom, and creates crisp, life-like images that are hard to replicate outside of the GM family.

 See the Sony 16-35mm f/2.8 GM